10.10 Information sharing

 - Information shared should be accurate and up-to-date, necessary for the purpose it is being shared for,

-shared only with those who need to know and shared securely.
+shared only with individuals who need to have it, is shared in a timely fashion, and is shared securely.

 - Our policies and procedures set

 out our responsibility regarding gaining consent to share information and when it may not be sought or overridden.

 the child starts or include this in our prospectus.

 registration to confirm they understand this.

 - Parents are asked to give written

 consent to share information about any additional needs their child may have, or to pass on child development summaries, to the next provider/school.